 What are a few examples of the DEI Committee’s successful initiatives?

-JM: Lauren was actually the leader for our company pronoun policy, one of our most extensive DEI committee policy initiatives to date.
+JM: Lauren was the leader for our company pronoun policy, one of our most extensive DEI committee policy initiatives to date.
 The pronoun policy is an optional practice in which anyone wishing to do so may add pronouns to their various Elsmere communication channels.
-Since Elsmere embraces and encourages differences and strives to create a positive work environment, we believe the pronoun policy fosters inclusion and helps our employees reach their full potential.
+Since Elsmere embraces and encourages differences and strives to create a positive work environment, the pronoun policy fosters inclusion and helps our employees reach their full potential.

 LS: In our last meeting, we discussed our holiday policy and how to be more inclusive of those who may observe diverse holidays and religious holidays.
 We specifically discussed the need to be explicit and clear so that employees are encouraged to utilize PTO for the holidays important to them.
-We thus added a tagline in our Handbook to encourage this within our Holiday Section.
+We thus added a tagline in our Handbook to promote this within our Holiday Section.

 On a personal level, what impact does the effort behind the committee have on you?

 LS: It’s always been important for me to have a community to “hold the space” for DEI efforts.
-I vividly remember my 5th grade teacher trying to explain DEI in way that a child could understand.
+I vividly remember my 5th grade teacher trying to explain DEI in a way a child could understand.
 She used the analogy of a garden.
-When first starting out with your garden, you learn about the needs of the garden plants.
-You set up the soil, general protections and irrigation systems, which represent inclusion.
+When starting out with your garden, you learn about the needs of the garden plants.
+You set up the soil, general protections, and irrigation systems, which represent inclusion.
 Then, you select a variety of plants that contribute to the entire garden, which represents diversity.
 Lastly, you place the plants in appropriate locations (based on the amount of sun they need, etc.) so they can bloom, which represents equity.
 When you bring all of these together, you create a thriving garden.
 I strive to find a place that values the described garden.

 JM: As a biracial person of color, I have always been drawn to engaging across differences and celebrating the diversity of those around me.
 As a professional who has supported others of diverse identities, I have seen both the joy of inclusion and the heartbreak of marginalization.
-I know that meaningful efforts – large or small – make people seen, known, and appreciated which plays a huge part in creating an environment of belonging.
+I know that meaningful efforts – large or small – make people seen, understood, and appreciated, which plays a huge part in creating an environment of belonging.

 In your opinion, what value does diversity – of all types – bring to Elsmere?

-JM: I believe that a diversity of background, culture, and identity within Elsmere will create a dynamic culture in which teams come up with great ideas, utilize different strengths, and serve their partners, and serve their partners and students better.
+JM: I believe that a diversity of background, culture, and identity within Elsmere will create a dynamic culture in which teams come up with great ideas, utilize different strengths, serve their partners, and serve their partners and students better.
 Diversity creates an opportunity to listen to and learn from one another and create unique bonds.
 In short, diversity helps Elsmere to be more successful.